Denby Pottery Company: History

 In a departure from its tradition of stoneware production, in 2021 Denby launched a Porcelain collection.
 The venture into a new material saw Denby repurpose part of its existing factory, with additional staff taken on to produce the new lines.
 4 ranges - Classic White, Arc (textured) White, Arc Blue and Modern Deco (a patterned range) make up the Porcelain collection, and use the same ceramics and glaze techniques practised for over 200 years at Denby.

 In 2021 the television programme Inside the Factory visited the Denby factory to follow the journey of a Halo Heritage mug, broadcast on 2 February 2022.

+On March 11th 2026, Denby announced their intention to appoint administrators as a "precautionary measure".
+This came into place at the end of March, and the business is now managed by FRP Advisory.
+Former CEO Sebastian Lazell said that rising energy costs from the ongoing 2026 Iran war had left the company operating at a loss, leading to its collapse.
+In April, FRP Advisory announced that they were unable to find a buyer for Denby, and over 120 workers were laid off as it closed the company's manufacturing and design departments.
+The company produced its last pieces on June 4.
+At the time, Denby's international subsidiaries in Korea, the US and China were not in administration and were operating normally.

+In 25 August 2026, it was confirmed that the Denby brand had been bought by an unidentified buyer, confirmed to be TJ Morris, trading as Home Bargains.